Wide Reads

 Coming Up in Chapter 262

-As Natasha tends to Andrew with unexpected skill and devotion, their renewed connection raises questions about the future—if Andrew survives.
-Meanwhile, the broader war continues to reshape everyone's destiny.
+Natasha tends to Andrew with unexpected skill and devotion, and their renewed connection raises fragile questions about the future if he survives.
+Meanwhile, the broader war keeps reshaping every household that thought its private grief could remain private.

 Share it with friends